 Object recognition scope of use

 Our team can leverage image & voice recognition technologies in a variety of applications, from custom-tailored camera apps to immersive eye-controlled games.
-The list of cool features that can be brought to life with a face recognition feature, includes adding Facebook likes with smile detection, sending emojis based on your face mimics like animojis in the Apple iPhone X, as well as handwriting recognition.
+The list of cool features that can be brought to life with a face recognition feature includes adding Facebook likes with smile detection, sending emojis based on your face mimics like animojis in the Apple iPhone X, as well as handwriting recognition.
 With face-controlled apps and games becoming more and more popular, you can trust us to deliver native iOS applications, which use facial motions and gestures as input devices.
-The self-driving cars also use the object recognition features, starting with road signs and finishing with various obstacles.
+Self-driving cars also use object recognition features, starting with road signs and finishing with various obstacles.

 Most object detection applications use machine learning algorithms, so the more you use them, the better they get.
 Start building your image or sound recognition application today — contact DB Best to learn how you can take advantage of our experience!